MicrosoftDocs/entra-docs/docs/identity/authentication/howto-authentication-temporary-access-pass.md

 ---
 # Configure Temporary Access Pass to register passwordless authentication methods

-Passwordless authentication methods, such as FIDO2 and passwordless phone sign-in through the Microsoft Authenticator app, enable users to sign in securely without a password.
+Passwordless authentication methods like a passkey (FIDO2) let users sign in securely without a password.
 Users can bootstrap passwordless methods in one of two ways:

 - Use existing Microsoft Entra multifactor authentication methods
 - Use a Temporary Access Pass

-A Temporary Access Pass (TAP) is a time-limited passcode that can be configured for single use or multiple.
-Users can sign in with a TAP to onboard other passwordless authentication methods, such as Microsoft Authenticator, FIDO2 and Windows Hello for Business.
+A Temporary Access Pass (TAP) is a time-limited passcode that can be configured for single use or multiple sign-ins.
+Users can sign in with a TAP to onboard other passwordless authentication methods.

-A TAP also makes recovery easier when a user has lost or forgotten their strong authentication factor like a FIDO2 security key or Microsoft Authenticator app, but needs to sign in to register new strong authentication methods.
+A TAP also makes recovery easier when a user loses or forgets a strong authentication method like their FIDO2 security key, and they need to sign in to register a new strong authentication method.

 This article shows you how to enable and use a TAP using the [Microsoft Entra admin center](https://entra.microsoft.com).
 You can also perform these actions using REST APIs.